How much is a Gorilla Tour

-Just like any other business, every tour company that arrange gorilla charge service fee.
+Just like any other business, every tour company that arranges gorilla charge service fee.
 The money charged varies from company to company.
 It’s mainly used to pay workers in the office, the travel consultants, hotel reservationists and other workers in the office who together as a team make your gorilla safari a success.
-Also, the mark up is used to make improvements at office such as buying new vehicles, office computers and other requirements for the company.
+Also, the mark up is used to make improvements at offices such as buying new vehicles, office computers and other requirements for the company.

 En-route meals and drinks

 In some cases like driving from Kampala to Bwindi impenetrable forest national park or Mgahinga in kisoro district, travelers have en-route meals.
 The company pays these meals from the money the traveler paid.
 Also, travelers are given soft drinks to make fresh and energetic throughout.